 We rarely learn from history; but we persistently repeat it.

-Roger Watson is a British academic and professor of nursing at the University of Hull.
+Roger Watson is a British academic and former professor of nursing at the University of Hull.
 He is the editor-in-chief of Nurse Education in Practice and an Editorial Board Member of the WikiJournal of Medicine.
 He was the founding chair of the Lancet Commission on Nursing, and a founding member of the Global Advisory Group for the Future of Nursing.
 In 2020, Watson was elected vice president of the National Conference of University Professors.
+In 2022, Watson was elected president of the National Conference of University Professors.